Planning & Preparation

 In the weeks before the contractor arrives on-site, the client PM has some work to do:

-Your contractor will provide estimates on timeframe.
+- Make Announcements to Affected Personnel - Your contractor will provide estimates on the timeframe.
 You can use these to anticipate equipment downtime and other issues.
 Be sure that members of your team understand how a paint project may affect their day-to-day duties and how their work routine should change, if at all.
 You may also need to plan follow-up announcements with your team members during certain steps in the process or if a project takes longer than planned.
 This is all covered in greater detail in Chapter 4, “Handling the Painting Project in Progress and Possible Downtime.

 Of course, you are never required to allow contract staff to use on-site facilities like bathrooms and break rooms.
 The contractor can provide portable bathroom facilities in an agreed-upon outdoor location to minimize confusion.

-Many industrial painting equipment requires access to compressed air.
+Many industrial painting equipment require access to compressed air.
 Facilities may lack access to this, meaning contractors must provide their own air compressors on a per-diem basis.

 It often saves time and money to allow contractor hookups to on-site water for power-washing the exterior surfaces to be painted.
 This eliminates the need for a separate water tanker.

-Last, but certainly not least, be sure to follow OSHA procedures to lockout-tagout (LOTO) any dangerous equipment to prevent it accidentally turning on during the painting process.
+- Control Hazardous Equipment and Energy Sources - Last, but certainly not least, be sure to follow OSHA procedures to lockout-tagout (LOTO) any dangerous equipment to prevent it from accidentally turning on during the painting process.
 This protects contractors’ safety and your equipment from the hazards of a preventable emergency.

 Industrial Painting Planning: Right Way, Wrong Way